Hamza-Khan458/boston_housing_insights/README.md

-# boston_housing_insights
+#Boston Housing Insights
-Boston Housing Insights: A data-driven analysis of housing prices in Boston, including statistical tests and visualizations to explore factors influencing median home values.
+This repository contains a statistical analysis of housing prices in Boston, MA, based on a dataset derived from the U.S. Census Service.
+The project aims to provide upper management with insights into factors affecting housing prices using appropriate statistical tests and visualizations

+boston_housing_insights/
+│
+├── notebooks/
+│   └── boston_housing_analysis.ipynb  # Analysis notebook
+│
+├── visuals/
+│   └── boxplots, scatterplots, barplots, histograms
+│
+└── README.md